Short-eared Owl Tracking

 Short-eared Owls

-The BTO’s Short-eared Owl tracking project aims to find out more about their fine-scale habitat requirements in order to provide advice on how best to create and maintain suitable conditions.
-We also aim to better-understand how factors such as prey, predators and competitors influence how they use otherwise apparently-suitable habitats.
-Given their nomadism, we need to know more about their migration strategies, connectivity between apparent populations, and to better-understand how they find often variable and patchy resources.
+Our Short-eared Owl Tracking Project aims to find out more about this species' fine-scale habitat requirements, and how factors such as prey, predators and competitors influence how Short-eared Owls use apparently suitable habitats.
+Because Short-eared Owls are highly nomadic, we also need to know more about their migration strategies, connectivity between their populations, and how they find variable and patchy resources.

-By carrying out this research we will be able to provide guidance to policy-makers and land managers which will help to secure the future for Short-eared Owls and the environments they inhabit.
+This research will enable us to provide guidance to conservationists, policy-makers and land managers about how to create and maintain suitable environmental conditions, and help to secure the future for Short-eared Owls and the environments they inhabit.

 We also aim to better-understand how factors such as prey, predators and competitors influence how they use otherwise apparently-suitable habitats.